janhelke/t3x-rte_ckeditor_image/README.rst

 Image support for CKEditor for TYPO3
 ====================================

-This extension adds the TYPO3 image browser to CKEditor.\
+This extension adds the TYPO3 image browser to CKEditor.

-Add issues or explore the project on `GitHub <https://github.com/netresearch/t3x-rte_ckeditor_image>`__ .
+Add issues or explore the project on `GitHub <https://github.com/netresearch/t3x-rte_ckeditor_image>`__.

 .. image:: Resources/Public/Images/demo.gif?raw=true